About Extracting Teeth

 Tooth extraction is available at Rohan S. Toor, DDS.
 Many patients find that tooth extraction relieves them of unnecessary pain and restores their quality of life.
 Call us today at (805) 639-3050 to learn more and schedule an appointment.

 Reasons for Tooth ExtractionTeeth may require extraction if they have suffered damage beyond repair, either through trauma or decay.
 Other factors that may necessitate tooth extraction include overcrowding, infection, and risk of infection.
-Typically, tooth extraction for overcrowding occurs when preparing the mouth for braces.
+Typically, Tooth Extraction Emergency for overcrowding occurs when preparing the mouth for braces.
 Braces are meant to realign the teeth, meaning teeth must have adequate space to move around.
 A tooth extraction may also occur as part of the orthodontic process if there are teeth that do not have enough room to erupt through the gum.
 Teeth may become infected when decay or damage extends to the pulp (the nerves and blood vessels at the center of the tooth).
 Root canal therapy is often enough to treat this problem.
 However, tooth infections may become severe enough to require extraction and prevent them from spreading any further.
 Patients who are immunocompromised may need to have teeth removed even if they are just at risk of infection.

 “ Teeth may require extraction if they have suffered damage beyond repair, either through trauma or decay.”